99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Lambda and CodeGuru: can be activated from console to get runtime performance insights

 Lamba Limits per region:
-128mb-10gb RAM allocation
+- 128mb-10gb RAM allocation
-max execution 15min
+- max execution 15min
-env var. max 4kb
+- environment variables max 4kb , unlimited number
-disk capacity /tmp 512MB to 10GB
+- disk capacity /tmp 512MB to 10GB
-concurrency executions: 1000 (can be increased by support)
+- concurrency executions: 1000 (can be increased by support)  always 100 reserved for other functions
-compressed zip deploy: 50MB
+- compressed zip deploy: 50MB
-size of uncompressed: 250MB
+- size of uncompressed: 250MB

 best practices:
-never have recursive code.
+- never have recursive code.
-Heavy-duty work put it outside the function handler:
+- Heavy-duty work put it outside the function handler:
-connection to databases
+  -  connection to databases
-initialization of AWS SDK
+  -  initialization of AWS SDK
-pull in dependencies
+  -  pull in dependencies
-Use environment variables for stuff that changes frequently:
+-  Use environment variables for stuff that changes frequently:
-DB connection strings
+  -  DB connection strings
-S3 bucket ecc....
+  -  S3 bucket ecc....
-Passwords, encrypted with KMS
+- Passwords, encrypted with KMS

 Lambda all console.log() statements are automatically sent to CloudWatch.